fluffels/investigate-fdg/README.md

 # Force-Directed Graph Rendering Investigation

 This project showcases a force-directed graph layout rendered in real-time using Vulkan.
-It simulates Twitter follow data (nodes, edges) and applies a physical simulation to position the nodes.
+It loads Twitter follow data (nodes, edges) and applies a physical simulation to position the nodes.

 ## Build Instructions
 ```bash